 Afghanistan’s capital is more than 3,500 years old, and over the centuries the city has been part of many empires.

-In ancient texts, Kabul was described as a ‘vision of paradise’.
-Now the city houses many modern-day attractions, including museums, parks, lakes and galleries – nestled alongside its truly impressive architectural highlights and cultural sites.
+In ancient texts, Kabul was described as a "vision of paradise."
+Now the city houses many modern attractions, including museums, parks, lakes, and galleries, all nestled alongside its truly impressive architectural highlights and cultural sites.

-But perhaps the biggest draw of the city is actually found beyond its centre.
-Located in the heart of a valley and surrounded by miles and miles of mountains, the natural beauty of Kabul is astounding – and relatively easy to reach from the city.
-Centuries ago, local people built a large wall around their kingdom (then named Kabul-Shahan) and today parts of the wall remain.
-A hike around these ruins is a testing but beautiful way to soak up the atmosphere.
+But perhaps the biggest draw of the city is actually found beyond its center.
+Located in the heart of a valley and surrounded by miles and miles of mountains, the natural beauty of Kabul is astounding, and relatively easy to reach from the city.
+Centuries ago, local people built a large wall around their kingdom (then named Kabul-Shahan) and parts of the wall remain today.
+A hike around these ruins is a strenuous but beautiful way to soak up the atmosphere.